tychonievich/gx-g7-names/README.md

 This structure is intended to be the GEDCOM 7 parallel of the GEDOCM-X element <http://gedcomx.org/v1/NamePart>.

-The payload of this structure should be a part of the name.

-The preferred order of `ext:PART` structures is the preferred display order of the name parts.
+The preferred order of `ext:name-part` structures is the preferred display order of the name parts.

 ### name-part-type